Patent Opposition: How to Challenge a Pending Patent Application

 Yes, any third party may file a preissuance submission to oppose a utility nonprovisional patent application.
 Timing is critical.
 Basically, you must challenge the patent application before it is allowed.
 Assuming that a Notice of Allowance has not yet been issued, you have at least until 6 months after the publication date.
 If over six months have passed since publication, you may still have time if the first Office Action has not yet been issued.

 Need to challenge a patent application?
-Contact Vic at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you defeat a patent application.
+Contact US patent attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you defeat a patent application.

-Anyone other than the applicant can oppose a pending US patent application and do so anonymously.
+The third party can remain anonymous in a preissuance submission.
+Anyone other than the applicant can anonymously oppose a pending US patent application.

 What kind of information should be submitted to oppose a patent application?